hummingbot/hummingbot/documentation/docs/developers/connectors/requirements/task1.md

 !!! note
-    The functions mentioned belove will have to be adequately adjusted based on the data provided by the exchange API.
+    The functions mentioned below will have to be adequately adjusted based on the data provided by the exchange API.
 Using `metadata` to include additional information into `content` might be useful if data(i.e. `update_id`, `timestamp`) is not provided by the exchanges API.

 The following details are **required** functions to be implemented in `OrderBookTracker`: